Toshiwoz/GodotMapLoader/README.md

 The "Arrange Tiles" checkbox will enable automatic alignment of the tiles, based on their tile position.

+## Mapbox Attribution
+As this mdule is using Mapbox services, you should follow the guidelines mentioned here:
+[How attribution works](https://www.mapbox.com/help/how-attribution-works/ "How attribution works"), if you plan to use the maps publicly.
+You can see an example in the main scene.

 ###Some coordinate you can use to test the script
 IGUAZU FALLS lat: -25.695277777778 lon: -54.436666666667

 FLORENCE - lat: 43.771388888889 lon: 11.254166666667

 COTOPAXI lat: -0.680556, lon: -78.437778

 MOUNT FUJI lat: 35.36 lon: 138.73

 HIMALAYA lat: 27.988056, lon: 86.925278

 ## TODOs